minnojs/minno-quest/src/0.1/quest/API.md

 name 		| The name you want this row to be called within the `questions` object.
 If this is not set the grid automatically sets it according to the grid name.
-So that if grid.name is "myGrid" then you're first row will be called by default "myGrid001". reverse 	| When calculating the default value for this row, should we reverse the order of columns (high to low and vise versa). required 	| Require the user to respond to this row (this property is redundant if you've already set main questions required property to true).
+So that if grid.name is "myGrid" then you're first row will be called by default "myGrid001". reverse 	| When calculating the default value for this row, should we reverse the order of columns (high to low and vise versa). required 	| Require the user to respond to this row (this property is redundant if you've already set main questions required property to true). overwrite   | An array of column deffinitions to overwrite.
+Each element of the array overwrites the corresponding column column (so that the first element in the array overwrites the first column definitions and so on).
+If you do not want to overwrite a specific column, simply set it to `false`.

 Here is a simple example of using a grid: